Claw field notebook

 Sources & citations

-Sourced primitive map
+Sourced primitive map (OpenClaw)

 Why this matters: a tech-savvy OpenClaw reader spots invented or fuzzy primitives quickly.
 The primitive map is the source-of-truth that keeps us honest.
+We expect to build similar maps for each vendor as their sections grow.

 Independence

-Claw Planet is an independent guide by Sush.
-Not affiliated with or endorsed by OpenClaw, ClawHub, or any plugin author unless explicitly stated.
-Sush works at Microsoft — Microsoft makes Azure.
-We cover Azure where it's a sensible OpenClaw option; we don't favour it because of who pays the bills.
-Microsoft disclosure is inline at the top of any page that discusses MS-related deployments (§2.5 Azure is the main one).
+Claw is an independent guide by Sush.
+Not affiliated with or endorsed by Anthropic, OpenAI, Google, Microsoft, the OpenClaw project, or any plugin author unless explicitly stated.
+Sush works at Microsoft as a Copilot Solution Engineer — all Microsoft content on Claw uses only publicly-sourced material (Microsoft Learn, official blogs, public GitHub, his own experiments at home).
+No customer engagement detail.
+Microsoft disclosure is inline at the top of any page that discusses MS-related deployments.

 No paid tier.
 No email walls.
 No telemetry.
 No affiliate links unless explicitly disclosed.
 Repo is open under MIT for code, CC BY 4.0 for content where applicable.